Nevenall/blades-in-the-dark/src/01-the-basics.md

 Some example questions are on the bottom of the character sheet.
 The GM always answers honestly, but with a level of detail according to the level of effect.

-The most common gather information actions are /Surveying/ the situation to reveal or anticipate what’s going on and /Studying/ a person to understand what they intend to do or what they’re really thinking.
+The most common gather information actions are {Surveying} the situation to reveal or anticipate what’s going on and {Studying} a person to understand what they intend to do or what they’re really thinking.

 Sometimes, you’ll have to maneuver yourself into position before you can gather information.
-For example, you might have to /Prowl/ to a good hiding place first and then /Study/ the cultists when they perform their dark ritual.
+For example, you might have to {Prowl} to a good hiding place first and then {Study} the cultists when they perform their dark ritual.

 ### Investigation